 To keep a consistent look in such a small space, choose one color for all of the baskets you buy.
 They do not have to be the same style, but keeping the color consistent helps your eye move through the closet easier.

-- Canisters and Jars - Decant liquids or items you have in multiples into canisters or jars.
+Decant liquids or items you have in multiples into canisters or jars.
 Not only does removing original packaging elevate any space, it can reinforce your color palette.

-It’s up to you whether you use clear glass jars, glass canisters with wood lids, ceramic canisters or a woven material container.
+It's up to you whether you use clear glass jars, glass canisters with wood lids, ceramic canisters, or a woven material container.

 West Elm has a solid maple shelf riser.
-You’ll also find this wood and white shelf riser on Amazon.
-If a tiered shelf works better for your closet, this affordable bamboo tiered spice rack works wonders at increasing functional vertical space. - Trays and catchalls - Corral perfumes, body care tools or other bathroom necessities together on a pretty tray.
+You'll also find this white shelf riser on Amazon.
+If a tiered shelf works better for your closet, this affordable bamboo tiered spice rack works wonders at increasing functional vertical space.

-Don’t you just love a beautiful tray or catchall?
 Maybe you have bottles of perfume that you want to be able to see, but also want them to look good.
 A pretty tray organizes closet contents in a decorative way while being functional.
-(This goes back to my aforementioned tip about decorating and styling inside a closet to elevate a mundane but necessary space.)
+This goes back to my aforementioned tip about decorating and styling inside a closet to elevate a mundane but necessary space.

 It's these little decorative touches that make me happy whenever I open the closet door.